martijnsark/Project_Data_Visualization/README.md

 <br><br><br><br>

-This is the "Sources Page", the page where the websites used for research are mentioned.
+This is the "Sources Page," the page where the websites used for research are mentioned.

 <img width="600" height="400" src="Readme_Images/Sources.png" alt="image">